Shopware Costs

 • CRM: €2,500 to €8,000

-Especially in projects involving ERP, PIM or CRM systems, budgets are often driven less by the Shopware base itself and more by process logic, data quality, exceptions and the stability required in ongoing operations.
+Especially in projects with ERP, PIM or CRM integrations, budgets are often driven less by the Shopware base and more by process logic, data quality, edge cases and the required stability in ongoing operations.

 Development and customizations

-As soon as product logic, checkout, role models, B2B workflows or backend functions deviate from standard behavior, development effort increases significantly.Typical ranges:
+As soon as product logic, checkout, role models, B2B processes or backend functions deviate from the standard, development effort increases significantly.Typical ranges:

 Migration

-Relaunches and system changes create additional effort for data transfer, template logic, redirects, plugin replacement and SEO protection.Typical ranges:
+For relaunches or system changes, additional effort is required for data migration, template logic, redirects, plugin replacements and SEO protection.Typical ranges:

 Community Edition or plan